-Companies that provides services, such as advisory, design, feasibility study, testing, and commission, in the following areas will be eligible for income tax exemption of 100% of statutory income from year of assessment 2013 for a maximum period of 5 years or until year of assessment 2020, whichever is earlier (applications to be received by 31 December 2020):
+Companies that provide services, such as advisory, design, feasibility study, testing, and commission, in the following areas will be eligible for income tax exemption of 100% of statutory income from year of assessment 2013 for a maximum period of five years or until year of assessment 2020, whichever is earlier (applications to be received by 31 December 2020):

 - Renewable energy.

 - Energy efficiency.

 - Electric vehicle.

 - Green certification and verification.

 - Green township.

 Companies that purchase green technology assets listed on the MyHijau directory will be eligible for an ITA of 100% of QCE incurred from 25 October 2013 to year of assessment 2020, to be set off against 70% of statutory income (applications to be received by 31 December 2020).

 The following industry players in WEPs will be eligible for incentives for applications received by 31 December 2020.
 The WEP incentive is to promote waste management in an integrated manner.

 |Developer||70% income tax exemption of statutory income derived from rental of buildings, fees from usage of waste collection and separation facilities, and fees from waste water treatment facilities located in the WEP.||Year of assessment 2016 to 2025|